 Trump's victory and the Brexit have pivoted, five months apart, around "the lost sovereignty" and "the lost ability to control the borders".
 Both philosophies call for protecting the borders, stopping immigration, refusing refugees even on humanitarian considerations, and imposing trade tariffs on foreign imports.
 They also share the same fear-oriented vision of anti-globalism and anti-globalization.
 Harvard political scientist Joseph Nye laid consider globalism as "the underlying basic network", while globalization refers to "the dynamic shrinking of distance on a large scale."
-(40)
+(50)

-The year 2016 will go to the history books as the year of the battle of globalization which became the central axis of conflict between globalists and nationalists.
+Trump's presidency will go into the history books as the era of several battles: globalization which became the central axis of conflict between globalists and nationalists.
 The irony is that Trumpism and Brexit are selective about the 'virtues' and the 'vices' of globalization.
 They seek to redesign globalization as a one-way ticket by which the industrial North can maintain its benefit from the resources of the South without bearing its consequences of immigration and cosmopolitanism.
+His presidency will also be remembered by a revival of white nationalism and the decline of multiculturalism of the often-characterized as the land of the melting pot and American dream.
+There has been a growing debate about Trump's intent to ignore America's morals and institutions.
+As Robert Jervis put it, "leaders and others concerned with politics do not have to believe that they are making the country better-off by doing injustice in the world or, conversely, that by honoring the values that their country holds dear they are endangering its security or reducing its wealth."